zhaoyuzhi/ChildPredictor/README.md

 # ChildPredictor

-This is the official webpage of the paper "ChildPredictor: A Child Face Prediction Framework with Disentangled Learning", under Major Revision of IEEE TMM
+This is the official webpage of the paper "ChildPredictor: A Child Face Prediction Framework with Disentangled Learning", under IEEE TMM, 2022

 :rocket:  :rocket:  :rocket: **News**:

+- **Mar.
+31, 2022**: The paper is accepted by the IEEE Transactions on Multimedia.

 - **Feb.
 8, 2022**: We are considerring to release the original data of the collected FF-Database.